realtyeaseai/portfoliokathy/replit.md

-# Virtual Business Card Application
+# RealtyEaseAI Virtual Business Card Application

 ## Overview

 This is a single-page virtual business card application built with React/TypeScript frontend and Express.js backend.
-The application serves as a minimal, elegant digital business card for the founder/CEO, featuring a centered video showcase and interactive contact elements inspired by modern virtual card designs.
+The application serves as a minimal, elegant digital business card for RealtyEaseAI, featuring a centered video showcase, dynamic views counter, and interactive contact elements inspired by modern virtual card designs.

 ## System Architecture